kiskiller0/cureAddiction/README.md

 1. start xampp (it might work with easy php, but it was not tested! proceed at your own responsibility!).
 1. navigate to the localhost/cureAddiction link in your favorite webbrowser!
     -   localhost/cureAddiction/

+## Fatal mistakes:
+- inserting a post that contains " ' " example: isn't it a good day?
+- So the sql need sanitization and character escaping asap!
+- deleting users by admin requires deactivating the foreign key check, and then re-enabling it, which is more advanced than the scope of the project!
+- so, admin can only view currently!